 On May 19, 2021, Zhurong sent the first images, and in June of the same year, a panoramic image from the landing site and a “group photo” of the rover and lander taken by a wireless camera were published.

-From mid-September to the end of October 2021, Zhurong was in a safe autonomous mode with limited power.
-The transition to autonomous mode was made because, during this period, the Sun came out on the exact line between Mars and Earth, making interplanetary radio communication almost impossible.
-For the same reason, other rovers on Mars (Curiosity and Perseverance) also went offline.
+From mid-September to the end of October 2021, Zhurong was switched to a safe autonomous mode with limited activity.
+The reason for this was that the Sun was between Mars and Earth (solar conjunction) during that period, making interplanetary radio communication extremely difficult.
+For the same reason, the US rovers Curiosity and Perseverance also suspended active science missions and the transmission of large data.

 The graphs below show how much time all Mars rovers spent on the planet and how far they travelled.